Area

 Forthcoming Events

 BRANCH COMMITTEE MEETINGS : Branch Committee meetings are held on the second Wednesday of the month (except August and December).
-Normally we meet at the Chiltern Railways meeting room, platform 3, Moor Street Station, Birmingham, and meetings are open to all members.
-However due to CoViD restrictions meetings at present are online only, by Zoom.
-Further announcements in due course.
+We meet in the Chiltern Railways meeting room, platform 3, Moor Street Station, Birmingham, and meetings are open to all members.
+Our next meeting will be on April 12th, starting at 1745.

 Other events to be notified.